inoxlang/inox/docs/builtin.md

 ### read

-read is a general purpose function that reads the content of a file, a directory or a HTTP resource.
+read is a general purpose function that reads the content of a file, a directory or an HTTP resource.
 The content is parsed by default, to disable parsing use --raw after the resource's name: a byte slice  will be returned instead.
 The type of content is determined by looking at the extension for files &  the Content-Type header for HTTP resources.

 **examples**